Thinai Payasam Recipe (Foxtail Millet Payasam)

 - Cook over medium heat until a syrup is formed.
 Stir frequently.

-- Strain the syrup using a mesh strainer and keep it aside.
+- Strain the syrup through a mesh strainer and set it aside to cool to room temperature.

 Fry The Nuts